-Pattern Recognition and Inductive Thinking is a special ability of the human brain to not only find patterns, but figure out in a logical way what those patterns suggest about what will happen next.
+Pattern Recognition and Inductive Thinking is a special ability of the human brain to not only find patterns but figure out in a logical way what those patterns suggest about what will happen next.
 In a broad sense, pattern recognition and inductive thinking form the basis for all scientific inquiry.

 These two complex cognitive processes draw on six of the other core cognitive processes.
 Here we see in action sustained attention, response inhibition, speed of information processing, cognitive flexibility, working memory and category formation in the service of creative problem solving.
-ACTIVATE™ creates the opportunity for children to exercise the brain systems that both perform and integrate these core cognitive capacities.
+ACTIVATE™ brain training software creates the opportunity for children to exercise the brain systems that both perform and integrate these core cognitive capacities.

 When it’s a problem:

 The ability to recognize patterns and reason inductively is key to a student’s ability to anticipate future actions or events – and to apply simple logic to day-to-day activities.
-Students who have trouble recognizing patterns may have difficulty following lessons (since they might not easily get into the “flow” of the lesson) and transitioning between activities (since they might not easily recognize cues that others students do about which activity is coming next).
+Students who have trouble recognizing patterns may have difficulty following lessons (since they might not easily get into the “flow” of the lesson) and transitioning between activities (since they might not easily recognize cues that other students do about which activity is coming next).